 Now we invite you to discover it for yourself.

-Salta is the gateway to the Andes of Argentina and the northwest region of Argentina.
-It is definitely a city that is different from Argentina with more indigenous people, music and arts and crafts that are more synonymous to the Andean region of South America like Bolivia and Peru.
+Salta is the gateway to the Andes of Argentina and it is definitely a city with different cultural traits from the rest of the country with more indigenous people, music and arts that are more synonymous to the Andean region of South America, as commonly found in Bolivia and Peru.